What is SD?

 Check the packaging that came with your SD media to determine the maximum transfer rate that your specific card uses.

-To determine the maximum transfer speed of your Mac, you can use the System Profiler.
-Go to the Apple () menu > About This Mac and then click System Report.
+To determine the maximum transfer speed of your Mac, you can use System Information.
+Choose Apple () menu > About This Mac and then click System Report.

 If you use a Mac notebook: